kermitt2/kish/readme.md

 The application is then available for sign-in at `http://localhost:8050/app/sign-in.html`

+`my_config.yml` is the configuration file for the application, you can start with the default `config.yml`, but setting at least an admin account is preferable.
 By default, at first launch, an admin account is created with login `admin@admin.com` and password `administrator`.
 You should set a proper admin account in the `config.yml` file:

 ```yaml
 # default admin super-user when not already existing, admin_email must be an email and password must be kept secret